localhost-8000/LeetCode_Problems_with_Solution/README.md

 # LeetCode Solution
-This repo contains solutions of the LeetCode problems.
+This repo contains the solutions of the Leetcode problems.

-Questions are arranged topic wise.